seanangio/aug15/README.md

 devtools::install_github("seanangio/aug15")
 ```

-The dataset is called `corpus`.
+The data set is called `corpus`.
 To preview it, just run:

 ``` r
 library(dplyr)